-A few months back while I was attending a seminar, during the conversation with other project professionals suddenly a topic came up for discussion.
-The topic was “Are the project plan and project management plan the same?”
+A few months back I attended a local PMI chapter seminar.
+While I was having a conversation with other professionals, this topic arose: “Are project plan and project management plan the same?”

-The discussion led us to some interesting facts, which I’m going to share with you along with my own research on the topic.
+This discussion led us to some interesting discoveries, which I am going to share, along with my research on the topic.

-The main conclusion that came out of the discussion was that there was no standard definition on the difference between the project plan and project management plan.
-It basically depends on the organization where you work.
+During our conversation, we concluded that there was no standard difference between the project plan and project management plan.

-In some organizations this plan is also referred to as a work plan.
+The project plan is also referred to as a work plan in some organizations.

-Simply put, you can say that the project plan is a formal approved document used to broadly guide the project, and facilitate communication among the stakeholders.
+A project plan can simply be defined as a formal, approved document used to broadly guide the project and facilitate communication among the stakeholders.
 The project plan takes its objective from the project charter and the scope statement.

 The project plan speaks in general, for example: